upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/special_form_item_exclusions_cfru_dpe.md

 The mechanic category layer and `ItemMechanicPredicates` identify Mega Stones/accessories, Z-Crystals/accessories, and Dynamax/GMax-related items.
 The predicate is intentionally separate from existing `allowed` and `bad` filters.

+The Z-Crystal predicate now includes the CFRU/DPE Gen9 item identities for `ITEM_ULTRANECROZIUM_Z` / Necrozium Z (`0x214`) and the contiguous CFRU/DPE Z-Crystal block `0x244..0x265`.
+This covers the local evidence item whose description enables Necrozma Ultra Burst; it was not covered by the previous Gen7 bag/held split item ID ranges.

 Known partial item metadata exists outside `Item`:

 - Gen6 constants expose Mega Stone ID sets.